Or how a little programming vhallenge went sideways

 As usual with Advent of Code tasks, the first part was simple enough: there is a circle of dancers, who follow pretty simple dance rules.
 Dancers always start in the same pattern, and a list of moves is given.
 The final pattern should be calculated.

 The dancers are given single-letter names: from “a” to “p”.
-They always start in the circle, and their positions are indexed with integers.
+They always start in a circle, and their positions are indexed with integers.
+There are three distinct moves that dancers follow.

 How can you solve it in the simplest way possible?

-I started by defining a representation for dancers, and their moves:
+I started by defining a representation of dancers, and their moves:

 The starting position is a simple constant value: